 While the right to file a wrongful death case rests only with the personal representative of the estate, the representative must file the suit on behalf of the estate’s beneficiaries.
 An individual’s right to receive compensation from the proceeds of a wrongful death case will depend on the deceased person’s Will or estate plan.
 In the absence of such a Will or plan, the proceeds will be distributed according to Pennsylvania’s intestacy laws.

 The damages available in a wrongful death claim are similar to those in an injury lawsuit.
-A wrongful death lawyer in Johnstown could pursue the expenses related to the decedent’s final injury or illness, as well as damages related to the impact felt by the surviving relatives.
+A proactive wrongful death lawyer in Johnstown could pursue the expenses related to the decedent’s final injury or illness, as well as damages related to the impact felt by the surviving relatives.
 This can include compensation for loss of companionship, loss of consortium, loss of mentoring and upbringing in the case of a child, and loss of financial support for those who relied on the decedent at the time of their passing.

 Following the loss of a family member, grief can override all other considerations, making it challenging to focus on litigation.
 When you have the help of a Johnstown wrongful death lawyer, you could leave your claim in the hands of legal professionals, allowing you to prioritize your family while your attorney handles your claim.
-To learn more about your legal rights, call Marcus & Mack today to schedule a confidential consultation.
+To learn more about your legal rights, contact us at Marcus & Mack today to schedule a confidential consultation.